Family planning: Human rights, development, and climate

-Serving all women in developing countries that currently have an unmet need for modern contraceptives would prevent an additional 54 million unintended pregnancies, including 21 million unplanned births, 26 million abortions and seven million miscarriages; this would also prevent 79,000 maternal deaths and 1.1 million infant deaths.
+Serving all women in developing countries that currently have an unmet need for modern contraceptives would prevent an additional 54 million unintended pregnancies, including 21 million unplanned births, 26 million abortions, and seven million miscarriages; this would also prevent 79,000 maternal deaths and 1.1 million infant deaths.

 Since climate change is directly proportional to the number of humans, family planning has a significant impact on climate change.
 The research project Drawdown estimates that family planning is the seventh most efficient action against climate change (ahead of solar farms, nuclear power, afforestation and many other actions).

-In a 2021 paper for Sustainability Science, William J. Ripple, Christopher Wolf and Eileen Crist argue that population policies can both advance social justice, while at the same time mitigating the human impact on the climate and the earth system.
+In a 2021 paper for Sustainability Science, William J. Ripple, Christopher Wolf, and Eileen Crist argue that population policies can both advance social justice while at the same time mitigating the human impact on the climate and the Earth system.
 They note that the richer half of the world's population is responsible for 90% of the emissions.

 Quality-quantity trade-off

 Having children produces a quality-quantity trade-off: parents need to decide how many children to have and how much to invest in the future of each child.
 The increasing marginal cost of quality (child outcome) with respect to quantity (number of children) creates a trade-off between quantity and quality.
-The quantity-quality trade-off means that policies that raise benefits of investing in child quality will generate higher levels of human capital, and policies that lower the costs of having children may have unintended adverse consequences on long-run economic growth.
+The quantity-quality trade-off means that policies that raise the benefits of investing in child quality will generate higher levels of human capital, and policies that lower the costs of having children may have unintended adverse consequences on long-run economic growth.
 When deciding how many children, parents are influenced by their income level, perceived return to human capital investment, and cultural norms related to gender equality.
 Controlling birth rates allows families to raise the future earnings power of the next generation.
 Many empirical studies have tested the quantity-quality trade-off and either observed a negative correlation between family size and child quality or did not find a correlation.
-Most studies treat family size as an exogenous variable because parents choose childbearing and child outcome and therefore cannot establish causality.
+Most studies treat family size as an exogenous variable because parents choose childbearing and child outcome, and therefore cannot establish causality.
 They are both influenced by typically non-observable parental preferences and household characteristics, but some studies observe proxy variables such as investment in education.